 Grant funding for design and development projects may be used to develop drawings, schematics, or prototypes, and for the testing necessary to further the design of assistive technology devices.
 The Foundation prohibits the use of grant money for the expenses of bringing a product to market (e.g., patent attorney costs, mass production, promotion and marketing, etc.).

 Special Requirements for Fellowship Applicants:

-The anticipated timeline for the 2018 grant cycle is:
+The PVA Research Foundation has one grant cycle per fiscal year.
+The anticipated timeline for the 2019 grant cycle is:

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 For questions on the Paralyzed Veterans of America Research Foundation, contact:

 Cheryl Vines, M.S., Director of Research and Education